openl2m/openl2m/docs/roadmap.rst

 Here are some other features we are considering implementing (*in no particular order!*)

-* Single-Sign-On (SSO) via SAML, and possibly OAUTH for authorization (switch group membership) with as primary SSO compatibility target Shiboleth SAML SSO
+* Single-Sign-On (SSO) via SAML, and possibly OAUTH for authorization (switch group membership) with as primary SSO compatibility target Shiboleth SAML SSO.
+We plan to use the Python Social Auth library.

 * IP v6 support, both for switch snmp access, and other informational tables.